 Despite this, however, the review did not provide the Treasury with a clear option for reform, prompting the Chancellor to abandon his plan, and instead make plans for a sliding-scale system that would see the biggest earning companies have more of their income become subject to VAT.

-The details of this plan will not be finalised until next year, however, once the terms of Brexit have been agreed and the UK has begun to adapt to its new economic reality.
+The details of this plan are unlikely to be finalised until the terms of Brexit have been agreed and the UK has begun to adapt to its new economic reality.

 Should businesses be concerned about VAT changes in the future?

 The decision has been greeted with enthusiasm, particularly by small and medium-sized businesses who had feared the worst during the third financial quarter.